Magnetic quantum criticality: The role of the Fermi surface geometry

-{\sl Correlation length.} Differently from $\chi_m$, the numerical data for the magnetic correlation length $\xi_m$ shown in Fig.~\ref{fig:Fig1}(b) do not allow for an immediate understanding.
-This can be gained, however, by explicitly analyzing the effect of the Kohn anomalies on the O.Z. expression of Eq.~(\ref{eq:OZfit}) in the $T\rightarrow 0$ limit.
-In particular, as discussed in \cite{Schaefer2017,Suppl}, a FS featuring lines of Kohn points causes the emergence of non-analytical momentum dependences in the non-interacting magnetic susceptibility at $T=0$.
-For the DMFT case of a momentum-independent irreducible vertex in the BSE (\ref{eq:BSE}), such non-analytical features can lead not only to non-HMM values of quantum critical exponents \cite{Schaefer2017, Stepanenko2017}, but also to a breakdown of the O.Z. behavior of $\chi_m$ for $T\rightarrow 0$.
-In fact, the fitting of the coefficient ${\cal A}^{-1}$ in Eq.~(\ref{eq:OZfit}) yields the same singular behavior $\propto T^{-\frac 32}$ we derive analytically in \cite{Suppl} at the level of RPA: By explicitly evaluating Eq.~(\ref{eq:OZfit}) for $q_z=\bar{q}_z$, one gets \cite{Suppl}: This expression has been used to obtain accurate fits of the data in Fig.~\ref{fig:Fig1}(b), explaining not only the approximate $\!\propto\!T$ behavior of $\xi_m^{-1}$ at high $T$ but also its low-$T$ regime.
+Let us start by explicitly analyzing the effect of the Kohn anomalies on the O.Z. expression Eq.~(\ref{eq:OZfit}) in the $T\rightarrow 0$ limit.
+In particular, a FS featuring lines of KPs causes the emergence of non-analytical momentum dependencies in the non-interacting (static) magnetic susceptibility at $T=0$ \cite{Rice1970,Schaefer2017,Suppl}, i.e.,~$\chi^0(\pi,\pi, q_z) \! \sim \!\chi^0_{\rm max} - C |\delta q_z|^\sigma$, with $\delta q_z \! = \! (q_z \! - \! \bar{q_z})$ and $\sigma \! = \! \frac 12$ (up to log-corrections).
+For the DMFT case of a momentum-independent irreducible vertex in the (magnetic) BSE (\ref{eq:BSE}), such non-analytical features get transferred to the interacting case \footnote{As noted in \cite{Vilardi2018}, this can be partly ascribed to the \emph{locality} of the irreducible vertex of DMFT, and typically holds, for the magnetic sector, in the correlated \emph{metallic} regime.}, leading to a breakdown of the O.Z. behavior of $\chi_m$ for $T\rightarrow 0$.
+In fact, the fitting of the coefficient ${\cal A}^{-1}$ in Eq.~(\ref{eq:OZfit}) yields the same singular behavior $\propto T^{-(2-\sigma)} = T^{-\frac 32}$ we derive analytically in \cite{Suppl} at the level of RPA.
+By evaluating Eq.~(\ref{eq:OZfit}) for $q_z=\bar{q}_z$, one gets \cite{Suppl}: This expression has been indeed used to obtain accurate fits of the data in Fig.~\ref{fig:Fig1}(b), explaining not only the approximate $\!\propto\!T$ behavior of $\xi_m^{-1}$ at high $T$ but also its low-$T$ regime.
 In particular, the validity of Eq.~(\ref{eq:Invxi}) has significant implications in the $T \rightarrow 0$ limit.
-In fact, at the classical phase transition for $n \!> \! n_c $, the property of ${\cal A}$ of being non-zero at $T\!=\!T_c$ and the possibility of Taylor expanding $\chi_m^{-1}$ for $T \! \gtrsim T_c \! > \!0$ yield a standard mean-field critical behavior for $\xi_m^{-1} \! \propto \! \sqrt{T \!- \!T_c}$, i.e.~$ \nu_{cl} \! = \! \frac 12$.
-At the same time, for $n \geq n_c$, the vanishing ${\cal A}$ in the $T\! =\!
-0$-limit forces $\xi_m(T \! \rightarrow \!
-0)$ to diverge not only at the QCP, but also in the \emph{whole} QD regime, where $\chi_m(T \! \rightarrow \!
-0)$ is finite.
-More quantitatively, for $T \! \rightarrow \!
-0$ Eq.~(\ref{eq:Invchi}) gives: (i) $\xi_m^{-1} \! \propto \!
-T$ for $n \!= \! n_c$ and (ii) $\xi_m^{-1} \! \propto \!
-T^\frac 34$ for $n \! < \! n_c$, cf.~inset in Fig.~\ref{fig:Fig1}(b).
-Evidently, (i) features the non-HMM value of the corresponding quantum critical exponent ($\nu \! = \!1$) and the associated inversion of the Fisher relation ascribed to the Kohn anomalies.
-Conversely, (ii) reflects the lack of any well-defined exponential decay of the i-AF spatial fluctuations in the $T\!=\!0$ limit, which should be regarded as an additional, direct consequence of the Kohn anomalies on the FS.
-The divergence of $\xi_m(T\rightarrow 0)$ in the QD regime clearly hinders the definition of the corresponding non-thermal quantum critical exponent $\nu_n$. \\ {\sl One particle properties.} The description of our DMFT results is completed by the study of one-particle spectral properties.
-At this scope, in Fig.~\ref{fig:Fig2} we analyze the Matsubara frequency $i\nu$ behavior of the (local) DMFT self-energy $\Sigma_\nu$.
-In particular, the Fermi liquid nature of all datasets considered (including the one at $n \! = \! n_c \simeq 0.74 $) is demonstrated by the dependence of the scattering part of Im~\!$\Sigma_\nu$ on $\nu^2 - (\pi T)^2$ \cite{Chubukov2012,Maslov2012}, obtained after subtracting the quasiparticle mass-renormalization term $\alpha \nu$ from Im~\!$\Sigma_\nu$ (which contributes to Re~\!$\Sigma$ for real frequencies).
-This feature reflects the lack of feedback of nonlocal correlations on the one-particle spectral properties within the DMFT scheme. \\
+In fact, at the classical phase-transition for $n \!> \! n_c $, the property of ${\cal A}$ of being nonzero at $T\!=\!T_c$ and the possibility of Taylor expanding $\chi_m^{-1}$ for $T \! \gtrsim T_c \! > \!0$ yield a standard mean-field critical behavior for $\xi_m^{-1} \! \propto \! \sqrt{T \!- \!T_c}$, i.e.~$ \nu_{cl} \! = \! \frac 12$.
+At the same time, for $n \leq n_c$, ${\cal A}$ \emph{vanishes} in the $T\! =\!
+0$-limit, which corresponds to a \emph{divergent} spin-stiffness in the ground-state of the system (cf.~Appendix A in End Matter).